Header Banner

-How To: Add Your Favorite Apps to the Pen Window Drawer on Your Samsung Galaxy Note 3
+How to Add Your Favorite Apps to the Pen Window Drawer on Your Samsung Galaxy Note 3

 There wasn't really anything too special about the S Pen on the Samsung Galaxy Note 2, with its limited capabilities and finicky sensitivity.
 Luckily, the S Pen was greatly improved on the Note 3, the biggest enhancement being Air Command, a floating menu that appears when the S Pen is removed that gives quick access to all the new features.